• Art magazine

 Their journalists received an email from a representative of the Federal Statistical Office.
 The supposed "10,000 things" turned out to be a "false report" , which is still stubborn.

-"The authority has no data about it and never reports about it.
-Such statistics should be enjoyed with caution anyway, since the number of household items is constantly changing due to daily purchases or disposal and a reliable survey is practically impossible.
+The authority has not existed any data about it and never reported about it.
+Such statistics should be enjoyed with caution anyway, since the number of household items is constantly changing due to daily purchases or disposal and reliable survey is practically impossible.
+It remains unclear where this information comes from and whether there is a source for it at all.
+As with many numbers that circulate on the Internet, the origin of this claim is hidden in the dark. ”

-Apart from that, for us Germans it is fundamentally as an immense challenge to own less.
+Apart from that: For us Germans, it is fundamentally as an immense challenge to own less.
 100 years ago, an average German household still had 180 things.
 An estimated almost three million people live in a household with three cars and more in this country.
 But minimalism shows us that consumption alone does not make you happy.
 By consciously deciding against the excessive purchase of material things and separating from unimportant, we can lead a freer and focused life.

 The declared goal of minimalists is to concentrate on the really important things in life and to enjoy the small, everyday things.
 Perhaps you also have objects that you only cancel because you think you could still use them at some point.